flikites/flux-dns-fdm/README.md

 Furtheremore it will run a health check on a cron job that runs every 1 miniute to check the health of your deployments IP.
 You can configure it to run every 1 second (must rebuild)

-If an IP that is allocated in Cloudfalre DNS becomes unhealthy, the script will attempt to replace it with a unique IP not being used by any other domain name.
+If an IP that is allocated in Cloudflare DNS becomes unhealthy, the script will attempt to replace it with a unique IP not being used by any other domain name.

 If no unique IP exist that can be allocated, it will add a random healthy IP from you deployment to the Cloudfare DNS for the zone you specify in `ZONE_NAME`.